CASE STUDY - SAFETY INSTALLATION PUBLIC LIABILITY

 OUR APPROACH

-We took the risk to the Public Liability market across nine underwriters and specialist platforms, providing full details of the operation: physical installation only, residential buildings, edge protection and perimeter rail systems, sole trader with one employee, Western Sydney base.
+We took the risk to the Public Liability markets with genuine appetite for trades at height, providing full details of the operation: physical installation only, residential buildings, edge protection and perimeter rail systems, a small early-stage operation based in Sydney.

 The occupation description was a key part of our submission.
 A business name with "safety" in it will cause many underwriters to categorise the risk as professional advice rather than physical trades work.
 We made sure each submission led clearly with the actual activity and the relevant work at height exposure.

-Most markets declined or were unable to provide workable terms.
-High Street Underwriting was the market that came through - they reviewed the submission and provided terms.
+Appetite for early-stage height-work businesses is limited, and each market draws its lines differently.
+High Street Underwriting was the market that fitted - they reviewed the submission and provided terms.

 03